colindaven/awesome-pangenomes/README.md

 # Miscellaneous tools

 * [gfainject](https://github.com/chfi/gfainject) Map short alignments in BAM format to a GFA (seems it is not a real aligner but a conversion tool).
 Output in GAF format.
-* [GRAFIMO](https://github.com/pinellolab/GRAFIMO) GRAph-based Finding of Individual Motif Occurrences using vg
+* [GRAFIMO](https://github.com/pinellolab/GRAFIMO) GRAph-based Finding of Individual Motif Occurrences using vg.
 * [rs-gfa](https://github.com/chfi/rs-gfa) A GFA parser in Rust.
 * [ropebwt3](https://github.com/lh3/ropebwt3) Can construct and align sequences against huge TB scale references and retrieve haplotypes.
 * [pollen](https://github.com/cucapra/pollen) A nascent project to develop faster tools for pangenomics in python and Rust.
 Contains MyGFA, FlatGFA and slow_odgi.
 * [mumemto](https://github.com/vikshiv/mumemto) Use maximal unique matches to analyze and statically visualize a set of fasta sequences.
+* [palss](https://github.com/ldenti/palss) Augment a pangenome graph with unassembled long reads.

 # kmer based approaches